-- Importers bringing in goods via a Point of Entry (PoE) in England and Wales will need to use the PEACH online system to pre-notify the Animal and Plant Health Agency (APHA) of a consignment's arrival.
-For wood and bark, the Forestry Commission must be pre-notified. - Businesses will need to provide scanned copies of the PC and relevant documents and supply the original copy of the PC before the consignment reaches the UK.
+- Importers bringing in goods via a Point of Entry (PoE) in England and Wales will need to use the PEACH system online to pre-notify the Animal and Plant Health Agency (APHA) of a consignment's arrival.
+For wood and bark, the Forestry Commission must be pre-notified.
+There is no set notice period - you can give notice at any time up to the point that the consignment enters a UK port. - Businesses will need to provide scanned copies of the PC and relevant documents and supply the original copy of the PC before the consignment reaches the UK..

-Importing from third countries via the EU:
+Importing controlled plants and plant products coming from third countries via the EU:

-- Plants and plant products that come from third countries and receive plant health checks in the EU will be able to move onward to the UK as an EU import, as set out in the section above. - Where no health checks are carried out by an EU Member state, for example because they are placed into a Customs transit procedure, the consignment will be treated as a third country import and plant health checks will be required on entry to the UK. - To ensure frictionless trade and minimal business impact, businesses wishing to continue to bring third country goods into the UK via the EU at RoRo (roll-on roll-off) ports (Annex 1), will need to facilitate plant health checks inland at a Place of First Arrival (PoFA). - If businesses cannot facilitate checks at an authorised PoFA, they will need to enter goods through a non-RoRo point of entry where checks can be carried out at the border.
+- Plants and plant products that come from third countries and receive plant health checks in the EU will be able to move onward to the UK as an EU import, as set out in the section above. - Where no health checks are carried out by an EU Member state, for example because they are placed into a Customs transit procedure, the consignment will be treated as third country imports.
+They will require plant health checks to be conducted on entry to the UK.